BioNCphilic/bioncphilic.github.io/index.md

 ### SMSC is located at Southwestern Community College shown in the map below.
 <embed type="text/html" src="img/uttc.html" width="600" height="600">

-The land where SCC is located is the ancestral home of the Eastern Band of the Cherokee Indians in the mountains of western North Carolina and not far from the Qualla Boundary where the Cherokee People currently reside.
+The land where SCC is located is the ancestral home of the Eastern Band of the Cherokee Indians in the mountains of western North Carolina and not far from the Qualla Boundary where the Cherokee People reside.
+This is my home too and I hope to foster stewardship of this land through data.
 Creating an interactive map using Open Street Map was our first assignment.

 ## Climate Coding Challenge - we learned to:
 * Analyze temperature data over time